Kimchi Fried Rice (Kimchi Bokkeumbap)

 • Seaweed: otherwise referred to as “gim,” thinly shredded dried seaweed (nori) is a classic addition to any Korean fried rice dish.

-• Gochujang: gochujang sauce (a type of Korean chili paste sauce) is a popular addition to kimchi fried rice and helps add tons of flavor thanks to its sweet, spicy, umami-rich flavor.
+• Gochujang: Gochujang sauce (a type of Korean chili paste sauce) is a popular addition to kimchi fried rice.
+Its sweet, spicy, umami-rich flavor helps add tons of flavor.

 • Chili: you could alternatively add some extra chili powder or red pepper flakes (Gochugaru Korean pepper flakes are best) as a garnish for extra spice.

-• Soy sauce: for extra saltiness, you can add in a bit of soy sauce (use tamari for a gluten-free option).
+• Soy sauce: For extra saltiness, add a bit of soy sauce (use tamari for a gluten-free option).

 How to Make Kimchi Fried Rice (Kimchi Bokkeumbap)